History of the academy archive

 The contract drawn up by the states of Berlin and Brandenburg on the Berlin-Brandenburg Academy of Sciences and Humanities, which became effective on 1 st August 1992, was a decisive step towards the incorporation of the archive into the Academy of Sciences which was to be newly established.
 Article 12, paragraph 2 of the state contract stipulated that the newly constituted academy was to take over the infrastructural facilities (library, archive, curator) of the society of scholars from the academy of the GDR.
 On 28 th March 1993, the official ceremonial act for the newly established Berlin-Brandenburg Academy of Sciences and Humanities took place.
 A commission, elected in the plenary session to be responsible for matters relating to the library, the archive and publications, determined the aims and the structure of the archive.
 The commission decided that the items of art property of the former archive, which had been separated from the academy archive in 1983 and kept and safeguarded elsewhere, were to be returned to the archive's collections department.
 The commission also worked out regulations for the archive and the access to it .

-Since 1 st January 1994, the archive has been an academic institution of the Berlin-Brandenburg Academy of Sciences and Humanities under the responsibility of the general secretary of the academy and, since 2004, of the director for science-administration.
+Since 1 st January 1994, the archive has been an academic institution of the Berlin-Brandenburg Academy of Sciences and Humanities, since 2004 under the responsibility of the Director for science administration.
 The archive is accommodated in the academy building in Jägerstraße 22 / 23.
 Its outpost is at Hausvogteiplatz 5 – 7.